Aug

 CHECK THE RUNNING GROCERY LIST

-I finish up by checking the list of items we are running low on (Click here to print your own grocery list.) and adding them to the shopping list.
+I finish up by checking the list of items we’re running low on and adding them to the shopping list.
+I have the Grocery List in a page protector on the fridge so we can check off items with a dry erase marker as we use them.
+(Click here to print your own grocery list.)
 We need butter, cheddar cheese, cereal, honey, chili powder and cumin.
 The cereal and butter go in the Save A Lot section and the other items under Walmart.

 I also notice that my daughter needs more gluten free bread so I add that to the Publix list.